-Nätkulturer means net cultures, which is exactly what I write about here.
-My name is Elza Dunkels, I am a researcher and teacher educator at Umeå University, in the very north of Sweden.
-I have a background as a teacher in mathematics, geography and social science.
-After working in schools for 10 years, I started working in the Teacher Education, teaching interactive media and learning.
-In 2007 I earned my PhD defending my thesis on young people’s net cultures – Bridging the Distance – Children’s Strategies on the Internet.
+She has a background as a teacher in mathematics, geography and social science.
+After working in schools for 10 years, she joined the Teacher Education, teaching interactive media and learning.
+In 2007 Dunkels earned her PhD defending her thesis on young people’s net cultures – Bridging the Distance – Children’s Strategies on the Internet.

-My research is not only a source of income; it is also a way of life and, to be honest, my only hobby.
+My research is not only my day job; it is also a way of life and, to be honest, my only hobby.
 I study young people’s internet cultures and adult’s attitudes towards these things.
 I am an expert on young people’s online safety, but I also study gender, children’s rights, net based learning models and informal learning.
 I pride myself in being a children’s rights activist and I think of my research, and my position in Academia as means of giving young people a voice.

-Ever since we had our first child, in 1985, our family has been priority number one for me and my husband.
-This kind of attitude would normally stop a woman from having a career in Academia but I was smarter than that.
+Ever since I had my first child, in 1985, my family has been priority number one for me.
+This kind of prioritizing would normally stop a woman from having a career in Academia but I found a way to beat the system.
 When I started my University career, I was the only female teacher at our department.
 I had the lowest salary of all, and my habit of leaving work early every second day to pick up my children did nothing to improve this (the Swedish way is to share parental leave and the responsibility for home and family equally between the parents).
 Because decisions seemed to be made when I had already left work I never got the chance to teach the interesting courses and thereby move forward in my career.
 But then I became interested in young people’s net cultures and I tried to find research about this, to use in our courses.
 This was in the late 1990’s and I couldn’t find anything useful.
 So I turned to my children and their friends, asking them about the internet and their thoughts on safety and learning.
 Together we created a website (the embryo of this website, in fact) which was used as course literature in our teacher education.
 This lead to me getting funded for doctoral studies and in 2007 I earned my PhD defending my thesis on young people’s net cultures.
 Today, I have a blossoming academic career, not in spite of having many children, but thanks to it.
 So, in your face, sexism!